IBM/db2sock-ibmi/README.md

 Welcome to the db2sock project.
 Goal is PASE DB2 CLI asynchronous API driver (libdb400.a).

-A vast number of features have been added to new libdb400.a, async CLI, ILE direct CLI APIs, unicode CLI "unix" API-mode (UTF-8), unicode CLI "wide" APIs (UTF-16), and more.
+A vast number of features have been added to new libdb400.a, async CLI, ILE direct CLI APIs, Unicode CLI "Unix" API (UTF-8), Unicode CLI "wide" APIs (UTF-16), and more.
-These additions should make language extension writting easier.
+These additions should make language extension writing easier.
-CCSID topic descibes new libdb400.a mode settings via SQLOverrideCCSID400(ccsid).
+CCSID topic describes new libdb400.a mode settings via SQLOverrideCCSID400(ccsid).

-Run time, libdb400.a should fit seamless under any exsiting scripting language db2 exetnsion.
+Run time, libdb400.a should fit seamless under any existing scripting language db2 extension.
 That is to say, exports everything old PASE libdb400.a, while providing advanced functions.
 You do NOT have to recompile your language extension, simply set PASE LIBPATH for new libdb400.a.